user5283/GitHubApril_test3/README.md

 Contains student files for the Task 1 in IT6033 Data Structures and Algorithms

-  ListOfPatients.txt required for Question 1
+  ListOfPatients.txt is required for Question 1

-  TicketingSystem.java required for Question 3
+  TicketingSystem.java is required for Question 3

-  Refer to the Practical Task document in iQualify for the list of full instructions.
+  Refer to the Practical Task 1 document in iQualify for the full list of instructions.